 1. Do Some Spring Cleaning

-Spring is the perfect opportunity to refresh your home and create an environment that mirrors the season’s energy.
-Clear out any clutter from the winter months.
-A simple spring clean can create a lighter, more peaceful space.
+A simple spring reset can create a lighter, more peaceful space.
 The key is to follow a cleaning checklist to ensure you tackle everything neglected through the winter.
 Make it fun by throwing on some upbeat music or the latest episode of your favorite podcast while you tackle your chores.

 2. Bring the Outdoors In

 Bring the outdoors in by adding fresh flowers or plants to your space.
 A vase of bright tulips, daffodils, or even a potted plant can lift your mood and brighten any room.
 Succulents or dried flowers are great low-maintenance options.
-You can also infuse your home with nature’s scents by lighting fresh-smelling candles or using essential oils like lemon, lavender or eucalyptus.

 Another way to get some fresh air inside is to open the windows.
 Opening the windows for around 15 minutes a day can help maintain your indoor air quality.